 Best 21-Inch Touchscreen Monitor Reviews

-Our pick for the best touchscreen monitor is the ASUS VT229H.
-It features a 10-point touch capacity suitable for a virtual keyboard or multi-touch use.
-IPS technology delivers a clear image with vivid colors, and the narrow bezels make this monitor ideal for a multi-screen setup.
+Our pick for the best touchscreen monitor is the Planar Helium PCT2235.
+It features a simultaneous 10-point touch capacity suitable for a virtual keyboard or multi-touch use.
+The sizable LCD screen delivers a clear image with vivid colors, and the narrow bezels make this monitor ideal for a multi-screen setup.

 The following computer monitors all feature a touch screen and are our top alternatives for this category: